TrueConf Group Capabilities

 Adjustable overlap ratio

-Voice activation: everyone sees each other in a common video layout and can hear each other; the layout switches when an active speaker is detected.
+Voice activation: Everyone sees each other in a common video layout and can hear one another; the layout switches when an active speaker is detected.

-The Video Lecture conference mode: everyone sees the local camera feed and hears each other.
+Video Lecture mode: everyone sees the local camera feed and can hear each other.

-Displaying the MAC and IP addresses, connection status to the SIP registrar, H.323 gatekeeper, and other services
+Display of MAC and IP addresses, connection status to the SIP registrar, H.323 gatekeeper, and other services.

-Viewing and editing system settings, devices, protocols, network connection parameters and external services, call reception settings, and other available functionalities.
+Viewing and editing system settings, devices, protocols, network connection parameters, external service connections, call reception parameters, and other available functionalities.

-Viewing and managing your cameras, including saving and restoring settings, saving and viewing angles, switching camera positions, etc.
+View and manage your cameras, including saving and restoring settings, saving and viewing angles, switching camera positions, etc.

-Manage, view, start and stop presentations, select sources, use the built-in file browser for files uploaded to the internal SSD and connected via USB.
+Manage, view, start and stop presentations, select a source, use the built-in file browser for files stored on the integrated SSD and connected USB drives.

 Viewing and editing address book contacts

-Managing the current video conferencing session, switching video layouts, enabling/disabling peripheral media devices, camera control, etc.
+Managing the current video conferencing session, switching video layouts, enabling/disabling peripheral media devices, adjusting cameras, etc.

-Initiate outgoing calls via the address book or by entering arbitrary strings (number, IP address, URI).
+Initiation of outgoing calls via the address book and by arbitrary string (number, IP address, URI)

-Receiving incoming calls, visual and acoustic indication while waiting for user response
+Receiving incoming calls, visual and acoustic indication of waiting for user response

-Calendar, event information viewing, selecting the desired period, displaying the time, name, and venue address of the event
+Calendar, event information viewing, selecting the desired period, displaying the time, name, and location of the event

-System diagnostics: Monitoring current metrics — CPU load, network, RAM, and built-in SSD.
+System diagnostics: monitoring current metrics — CPU load, network, RAM, and built-in SSD usage

 System log, download log to USB drive

 Network packet log.
 Enabling and disabling network traffic recording.
-Recording network traffic to the built-in SSD.
+Recording network traffic on a built-in SSD.
 Downloading the log to a USB drive is described in the relevant section.

 Power Management and Sleep Mode

-Managing access to settings via remote control: PIN code
+Managing access to settings with the remote control: PIN code

 Managing access to settings from a tablet: PIN code